 Donia has authored four scholarly books with one forthcoming: Courtyard Houses of Beijing: Past, Present, and Future (2009/2010/2011), Schoolyard Gardening as Multinaturalism: Theory, Practice, and Product (2009), Courtyard Housing and Cultural Sustainability: Theory, Practice, and Product (2013/2016), Courtyard Housing for Health and Happiness: Architectural Multiculturalism in North America (2015/2017), and The Curriculum for Chinese Culture (forthcoming).

 Moreover, she contributed three chapters in two eBooks, Dialogues of Sustainable Urbanisation: Social Science Research and Transitions to Urban Contexts (2015), and New Approaches in Contemporary Architecture and Urbanism (2020).
-She has also published over a dozen articles in peer-reviewed academic journals.
+She has also published nearly 20 articles in peer-reviewed academic journals.
 Furthermore, she is a contributor of three entries and translated the Chinese lexicon for the Encyclopedia of Vernacular Architecture of the World (2022, 2nd ed).
 WorldCat has listed most of these publications.

 Donia has seven years of work experience in the architectural industry in Toronto and Chicago, and eleven years of teaching experience in higher education in Ontario, Canada.
 The subjects she has taught include: History of Art and Architecture, Interior Design, and AutoCAD, among others.
 She serves on the editorial boards of the Journal of Architectural Research and Development (JARD), Architecture and Design Review (ADR), and International Journal of Architecture, Arts and Applications (IJAAA).